josedvm95/love-minor-mode-v2/README.md

 ==============

-When reporting bugs for LÖVE minor mode please include the value of `love-minor-mode-version-number` in your bug report.
+When reporting bugs for LÖVE minor mode please include the value of `love-minor-mode-v2-version-number` in your bug report.